prasannax1/starships/README.md

 Despite looking like a single unconnected warp engine, the G class is a proper starship.
 The primary hull is merged into the body of the secondary hull, as are the warp nacelles which line the entire ventral side of the ship.
-The dorsal side is a hangar cum cargo storage bay which opens at both ends and can hold anything from shuttles and runabouts to minor starships.
+The dorsal side is a hangar cum cargo storage bay which can hold anything from shuttles and runabouts to minor starships.

 ##### Auxillary vehicles